morganel/self-driving-cars/behavioral-cloning/README.md

 - I used Keras' ModelCheckpoint to save model weights after each epoch.
 This was useful since I realized that the validation loss was not always better correlated to the performance on the track.

 ### Data preparation:
+- I cropped the 20 pixels at the bottom of the image to hide the car and 50 pixels at the top to remove information about the environment such as the sky.
 - I resized the images to 64x200x3 since that's the expected input for the NVIDIA model.
 ![Reshaped image](reshaped_image.png)